woocommerce/woocommerce/readme.txt

 6. A product archive (grid).

 == Changelog ==

+= 2.5.1 - 25/01/2016 =
+* Fix - Remove usage of get_currentuserinfo() which is deprecated in WordPress 4.5.
+* Fix - Fix responsive product sizes when the columns class is missing.
+* Fix - Fix function exists check for woocommerce_template_loop_category_title.
+* Fix - check_version on all requests so that the installer runs after remote plugin updates.
+* Fix - Fix indexes on decimal and thousand values in REST API.
+* Fix - Only show the "add payment method" button when needed, and check for required fields on the add payment method page.
+* Fix - Correctly block UI to prevent attribute issues in backend when adding multiple attributes in quick succession.
+* Fix - Show SKU in admin emails.
+* Fix - Don't show downloads in admin emails.
+* Fix - Fix query/missing variable in validate_user_usage_limit function.
+* Fix - Prevent endless loading on checkout when reload_checkout session variable was used.
+* Fix - Correctly display html entities in tax screen autocomplete.
+* Fix - Do sales reports based on refund line items rather than fully refunded orders to prevent double refunds being reported.
+* Fix - Qty button can be hidden for variable products sold individually.
+* Fix - Show the taxable country rather than base country in "estimated for" text during checkout.
+* Fix - Prevent select2 gaining focus on IOS7 scroll.
+* Tweak - Clear cron jobs on uninstall .
+* Tweak - Don't disable place order button on checkout if a weak password is used.
+* Tweak - Pass $args to woocommerce_dropdown_variation_attribute_options_html hook.

 = 2.5.0 - 18/01/2016 =
 * Feature - New default session handler.
 Uses custom table to store data rather than the options table for performance and scalability reasons. https://woocommerce.wordpress.com/2015/10/07/new-session-handler-in-2-5/